nachocaru/xaprb.com/content/blog/2007-10-02-progress-on-high-performance-mysql-backup-and-recovery-chapter.md

 title: Progress on High Performance MySQL Backup and Recovery chapter
 date: "2007-10-02"
 permalink: /2007/10/02/progress-on-high-performance-mysql-backup-and-recovery-chapter/
-description:
-  - >
-    The backup and recovery chapter in the second edition of High Performance MySQL is highly detailed
-tags:
-  - backups
-  - High Performance MySQL
-  - incremental backups
-  - LVM snapshots
-  - MySQL
-  - replication
-  - SQL
 ---
 I wrote a couple weeks ago about my work on the [Backup and Recovery chapter for High Performance MySQL, 2nd Edition][1].
 Thanks for your comments and suggestions, and thanks to those of you who helped me over email as well.